Ukraine says it has lost up to 3,000 troops in Russian invasion so far

 ‘Significant’ victories

-Ukraine gained the upper hand in the early phase of a war which many Western military experts had predicted it would quickly lose.
+Ukraine has so far gained the upper hand in the early phase of a war that many western military experts predicted it would quickly lose.

-President Zelensky claimed that 19,000 to 20,000 Russian soldiers had been killed in the war while Moscow said in their last casualty report in March that 1,351 Russian soldiers had been killed and 3,825 wounded.
+President Zelensky has claimed that between 19,000 and 20,000 Russian soldiers had been killed in the war so far, while Moscow said in its latest casualty report in March that 1,351 Russian soldiers had been killed and 3,825 wounded.

-The Ukrainian president said the military situation in the south and east was “still very difficult,” while praising the work of his armed forces.
+The Ukrainian president said the military situation in the south and east was “still very difficult”, while praising the work of his armed forces.

 “The successes of our military on the battlefield are really significant, historically significant.
 But they are still not enough to clean our land of the occupiers.
 We will beat them some more,” he said in a late-night video address, calling again for allies to send heavier weapons and for an international embargo on Russian oil.

-President Zelensky has appealed to U.S. President Joe Biden for the United States to designate Russia a “state sponsor of terrorism,” joining North Korea, Cuba, Iran and Syria, the Washington Post reported, citing people familiar with their conversation.
+President Zelensky has appealed to US president Joe Biden for the United States to designate Russia a “state sponsor of terrorism”, a status already accorded to North Korea, Cuba, Iran and Syria, The Washington Post reported, citing sources familiar with the conversation between the two presidents.

-A White House spokesperson responded by saying, “We will continue to consider all options to increase the pressure on Putin.”
+A White House spokesperson responded by saying: “We will continue to consider all options to increase the pressure on Putin.”

 Register for free to continue reading